matomatical/tp-link-sms/README.md

 I've always wanted to be able to send an SMS from a computer.
-It is possible by subscribing to an SMS service like Twilio, but I mean if I have a SIM card, why shouldn't one be able to use it?
-And why should it require an internet connection, if one already has a cellular connection?
+It is possible by subscribing to an SMS service like Twilio, but I mean if I have a SIM card, why shouldn't I be able to use it?
+And why should I require an internet connection, if I already have a cellular connection?

 When playing with my LTE router, I discovered that it has this feature!
 From the web control panel, one can send and receive SMS messages, and